vaadin/vaadin-core/DEVELOPMENT.md

-## Developing Vaadin Core Elements
+## Developing Vaadin components

-Each Vaadin element has it's own GitHub repository, where development is done.
-The vaadin-core-element project is just a top-level bundle without actual production code.
+Each Vaadin component has it's own GitHub repository, where development is done.
+The vaadin-core project is just a top-level bundle without actual production code.

 Familiarize yourself with the code and try to follow the same syntax conventions to make it easier for us to accept your pull requests.

-The following instructions are common for all Vaadin core elements. **Replace `vaadin-combo-box` with any other element in the following examples**.
+The following instructions are common for all Vaadin components. **Replace `vaadin-combo-box` with any other element in the following examples**.
 Check the element readmes for any special development notes.

 ### Getting the code